 Jean-Louis is a true master of Gamay.
 In addition to his masterful skill of producing some of the best wines in the Beaujolais, he is also a local legend with a seemingly never-ending supply of saucisson that appears at apéros any time of day.

 The Dutraive family originally comes from the village of Charentay where this vineyard is located.
-Though it's the only vineyard not located in immediate proximity to the domaine, it's still dear to the Dutraive's since the vines have been in the f...
+Though it's the only vineyard not located in immediate proximity to the domaine, it's still dear to the Dutraives, as the vines have been in the fami...

-Lieu-dit Champagne is Jean-Louis Dutraive's most alluring wine, and is a reference for the grand potential of gamay, offering a wine that is rich and joyful with a long capacity for ageing.
-According to Jean-Louis, the vineyard name simply means "c...
+Lieu-dit Champagne is Jean-Louis Dutraive's most alluring wine.
+It is a reference for the grand potential of Gamay, offering a wine that is rich and joyful with a long capacity for aging.
+According to Jean-Louis, the vineyard name simply means "cam...

-Chapelle des Bois is a single vineyard located just north of the domaine which typically produces the lightest most floral wines of Domaine de la Grand'Cour.
+Chapelle des Bois is a single vineyard located just north of the domaine that typically produces the lightest most floral wines of Domaine de la Grand'Cour.